gca-research-group/tee-compartimentalisation-study-case/overhead-analysis/README.md

 Each experiment in this repository isolates a specific operation used in the Launcher and measures its execution time across 100 iterations.
 Below is a summary of each:

+- **retrieve-program/**: Simulates retrieving the integration program binary from a local registry file.
+- **generate-attestable-doc/**: Simulates the creation of an attestable document, including metadata serialization and disk write.
 - **exchange-keys/**: Simulates the exchange of public keys between a client and a server over HTTPS.
 - **generate-certificate/**: Generates an RSA-2048 key pair and an X.509 certificate with custom extensions.
 - **get-certificate/**: Measures the time to read a PEM-formatted certificate from disk.